hed-standard/hed-examples/docs/source/HedSchemaDevelopmentGuide.md

 The HED ecosystem also supports (**HED library schemas**) to expand the HED vocabulary in a scalable manner to support specialized data.

-Although you can create a private HED vocabulary for your

-This guide describes how to begin developing your own schema.
+This guide describes how to begin developing your own schema or contribute to existing HED vocabularies.

-This section describes how you can contribute to existing HED vocabularies or creating an entirely new one.

 ## Setting up for schema development